sailfishos/docs.sailfishos.org/Tools/Platform_SDK/Target_Installation/README.md

 nav_order: 200
 ---

-**Attention: These instructions are only valid for Sailfish Platform SDK versions newer than or equal to 3.0.0.
-If you have an older Sailfish Platform SDK, please [upgrade it first](/Tools/Platform_SDK/Installation#updating-the-platform-sdk).
-If you are doing a fresh installation, please ignore this note.**

 ## Sailfish Platform SDK Targets and Toolings

 Sailfish SDK abstracts the support for cross-development for particular target HW architectures and Sailfish OS versions (forward compatibility applies) in form of add-on SDK Build Tools.